harlo/CompassExpress/README.md

 By default, the git user.name and user.email directives are preconfigured.
 You can change those directives to reflect your user account name and email by running `git config --global user.name "your name"`.
 (Same goes for your email address).

+When you want to update the entire engine to the latest code on github, do

+	./run.sh update

 [c_f]: https://github.com/harlo/CompassFrontend
 [c_a]: https://github.com/harlo/CompassAnnex